 - Is It Possible To Change The Working Hours of These Employees

 - Article Summary

-The Fair Work Act 2009 (Cth) provides the definition for full-time and part-time employment.
-Employment status is classified based on the ordinary hours of work per week of the employee.
-A full-time employee is expected to work around 38 ordinary hours of work, while a part-time employee usually works less than that, with flexible agreements depending on the employer.
+The Fair Work Act 2009 (Cth) provides the definition for the different types of employment.
+Employment type is based on the ordinary hours of work performed per week.
+A full time employee works around 38 hours per week.
+A part time employee usually works less than that, with flexible agreements depending on the employer.
 These hours do not include additional hours.

 What do employees get?

 The National Employment Standards (NES) set out the minimum standards that apply to employees.
 Under this, both types of employees can receive NES entitlements relating to:

 - Requests for flexible working arrangements

 - Public holidays